Modular Nahm sums for symmetrizable matrices of indices $({2,\ldots, 2},1)$ and $({1,\ldots, 1},2)$: Proofs of Theorems , and

 For a positive integer $\delta$ and a residue class $g\pmod {\delta}$, the generalized Dedekind eta-function $\eta_{\delta, g}(\tau)$ is defined by

 where $q=e^{2\pi i\tau}$ and

 is the second Bernoulli function and $\{t\}$ is the fractional part of $t$; see, for example, \cite{Robins-1994, Sch74}.

 The following criterion established by Robins \cite[Theorem~3]{Robins-1994} can be used to determine the modularity of generalized eta-quotients.
-In particular, the generalized eta-quotients linked to the generalized Nahm sums $\widetilde{f}_{A,b,c,d}(q)$ corresponding to the quadruples $(A,b,c,d)$ outlined in Theorem \ref{main1} and Theorem \ref{main2} also fall into this category.
+In particular, the generalized eta-quotients linked to the generalized Nahm sums outlined in Theorems \ref{main1}, \ref{main2}, and \ref{main3} also fall into this category.

 \begin{lem}{\rm (\!\cite[Theorem~3]{Robins-1994})} For the generalized eta-quotient $f(\tau)$ of the following form:

 where